 “Our goal is to become better partners with the community,” Baker said.
 Here are some examples of how working with the community can make an impact in the neighborhoods:

 2300 Denver - In 2016, the Prosecutor's Office won a federal grant to address violent crime in East Patrol and under this grant, the Prosecutor's Office has adopted this block where the effort will address abandoned buildings, as well as vacant lots and other blight.

 27th Prospect - The Prosecutor's Office and neighborhood addressed open air drug sales by closing a high traffic drug house at 26th Wabash and limited illegal activity at The Green Duck Lounge.

 Armour/Troost - Prosecutors have empowered the community by encouraging communication between residents and Central patrol officers to proactively address loitering, drug sales and domestic violence issues near the Bainbridge apartments.

 Blue Hills - Prosecutors and concerned residents are working together to address the increased use of PCP in the neighborhood particularly around the convenience store properties.

 Independence Avenue - Established an ongoing relationship with Pendleton Heights to identify violent offenders within the community and to address those individuals.
 Several persons of interest have been arrested and charged with felony cases ranging from burglary to unlawful use of a weapon.

-West Side - One of the suspected gang affiliated neighborhood targets is successfully engaged in a pilot, education based diversion program with the Jackson County Prosecutors Office.
-Since February, the young man has completed his GED, enrolled in trade school and notably avoided a recent gang rival altercation involving his peers.
+West Side - One of the suspected gang affiliated neighborhood targets agreed to participate with NoVA and an education based diversion program with the Jackson County Prosecutors Office.
+The young man completed his GED, enrolled in trade school and notably avoided a recent gang rival altercation involving his peers.